 Submitting Required Documents

 Along with the application form, applicants submit identification and residency documents to demonstrate eligibility.
 This often includes proof of age, residency status, and a notarized Oath of Office.
 If applying via examination, a copy of the passing exam results needs to be included.
-All documents should adhere to format and content specifications outlined by the Department of State.
+All documents should adhere to the format and content specifications outlined by the Department of State.

 Paying The Application Fee